grafana/alloy/docs/sources/reference/components/otelcol.connector.servicegraph.md

 When `metrics_flush_interval` is set to `0s`, metrics will be flushed on every received batch of traces.

-Attributes configured in `virtual_node_peer_attributes` argument are ordered by priority.
-Empty list disables the creation of virtual node.
+Attributes configured in the `virtual_node_peer_attributes` argument are ordered by priority.
+An empty list disables the creation of a virtual node.

 [Span Kind]: https://opentelemetry.io/docs/concepts/signals/traces/#span-kind